AcheronProject/AcheronDocs/docs/reset_article_1/reset_article_1.md

 ### 2.1 Improving over ishtob's circuit

 In order to add a reset-and-DFU capability to the circuit, I had to turn my eyes to the BOOT0 branch.
-The nRST branch was pretty much figured out, so what I had to do was invent a way to modulate wether BOOT0 will be low or high at the time instant the user releases the push button, which is when nRST gets back to one and the BOOT0 pin is sampled and the boot option decided.
+The nRST branch was pretty much figured out, so what I had to do was invent a way to modulate whether BOOT0 will be low or high at the time instant the user releases the push button, which is when nRST gets back to one and the BOOT0 pin is sampled and the boot option decided.

 What I did was simple, yet complex.
-The addittion of a resistor between the diode and the BOOT0 branch will enable the RC circuit of BOOT0 to act as a timed charge RC circuit which voltage rises across time as the push button is maintained pressed.
+The addition of a resistor between the diode and the BOOT0 branch will enable the RC circuit of BOOT0 to act as a timed charge RC circuit which voltage rises across time as the push button is maintained pressed.

 <figure>
   <img src="../../images/reset_article/reset2.svg" width="600" align="middle"/>